shlldev/miniws/README.md

 # miniws
 miniws (minimal web server) is a very simple web server written in golang. its purpose is to be lightweight, easy to configure and easily expandable for personal use.

+all the help you'll ever need is in this README, and in the help text (`miniws -h`). there is no other documentation you have to read.

 ## command line arguments
 ```
   -h  --help           Print help information